Pelvic Floor Physical Therapy

 ![]() Wellness education |

-I think I need pelvic health therapy, but I am not sure.
-Can I call you?
+I think I need pelvic floor physical therapy, but I am not sure.

-Our therapist is available to answer any questions you may have.
-Feel free to give us a call.
+Many pelvic floor therapists are available to answer any questions you may have.
+Feel free to give them a call.

 The Cozean Pelvic Dysfunction Screening Tool can also be used as a quick screening tool to determine whether you may have pelvic floor dysfunction and whether you may benefit from pelvic floor physical therapy.

-Click on the image to enlarge the picture.
+(Click on the image to enlarge the pictures.)

 ![]() If you checked three or more factors, please consider a PT consultation. | ![]() I sometimes have pelvic pain (in genitals, perineum, pubic or bladder area, or pain with urination) that exceeds a '3' on a 1-10 pain scale, with 10 being the worst pain imaginable. |